mchrist96/mchrist96/_posts/Denver Arson Attack Clustering.md

 ---

-## Data Aquisition
+## Data Acquisition
-To aquire the data the all one needs to do is go to `https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime` and at the bottom of the page there are a handful of options for different file types.
+To acquire the data the all one needs to do is go to `https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime` and at the bottom of the page there are a handful of options for different file types.
 These include shape and esri geodata files that can be imported directly into software such as QGIS.
 I will QGIS later but for now I downloaded the csv file type and imported this into SQL.
 For information on how to do this check out my previous post on Spotify data analysis where I go in depth on this process.
 Once the data is in SQL we can inspect the data, which shows that there are `517638` rows and `19` columns.
 To add some focus to this project I decided to focus on crime with an `OFFENSE_CATEGORY_ID` of `Arson`.
 This is to cut down on the computation time as clustering methods can be quite time intensive when there are many points and I had just seen a movie about arson which motivated me to pick that crime in particular.

 ![Screenshot (84)](https://user-images.githubusercontent.com/92491074/139138213-01b623aa-3e24-4010-badd-b6dd5983fb26.png)

-The next step is to connect Python, which I will be using to perform the different clustering methods, to SQl so we can query data from SQL directly in Python and assign the output to objects in Python.
+The next step is to connect Python, which I will be using to perform the different clustering methods, to SQL so we can query data from SQL directly in Python and assign the output to objects in Python.
 In my last post I did the same thing in R instead of Python using `RODBC` and this time I will do something very similar using `PYODBC`, the equivalent Python package.
 After installing and importing the PYODBC package I can execute the following code to connect to SQL and run a query for our data.

 ```python
 # Establishing Connection To SQL Server For Data Queries